 All staff members regularly attend relevant annual conferences and meetings that pertain directly to our individual positions, but we also strive to do even more.
 We’ve written in the past about some of the ways we do this, but wanted to share an update and a new endeavor in which I am engaged!

 Executive Director Erica recently completed a certificate program in nonprofit management and leadership at Boston University.
-Collections and Outreach Manager Stacey regularly attends workshops on collections care, exhibit best practices, and marketing, including two this past June on the latter topics, presented by the New England Museum Association (NEMA).
+Collections and Outreach Manager Stacey regularly attends workshops on collections care, marketing, and exhibit best practices, including two this past June on the latter topics, presented by the New England Museum Association (NEMA).
 Programs Manager Sarah attended a panel discussion at Old South Meeting House in February on interpreting slavery at museums, so as to better implement the history of slavery in our interpretation and programming.
 Education and Interpretation Manager Chris recently took part in a NEMA workshop on “Finding Your Way Through Interpretive Planning.”

 And so, with the Society’s support, I recently embarked upon a new pursuit: obtaining an archival Arrangement and Description Certificate through the Society of American Archivists (SAA).
 SAA is the oldest and largest professional archival association in North America, and thus this is a very credible and reputable program dedicated to the successful teaching of archival best practices.
 This program requires that I complete eight courses within four tiers of study inside three years, and the courses can be offered periodically in locations across the country.
 In May, I attended an archival “bootcamp” which took place at University of South Carolina in Columbia and where I completed the three required courses within a four day period.